 Masa harina (commonly just referred to as “masa”) is a finely ground corn flour.
-It is made by soaking corn in calcium hydroxide to make a dough.
-This dough gets ground and dehydrated into masa, which gets used in many traditional Mexican dishes.
+It is made by soaking corn in calcium hydroxide to make dough.
+This masa dough gets ground and dehydrated before getting used in many traditional Mexican dishes.

 Masa has a unique flavor that you’ll instantly identify as familiar when you taste it.
 However, since the flavor and texture of masa is so unique, it is difficult to substitute with other ingredients.
 For example, standard cornmeal won’t become pliable and soft the same way masa does.

 Don’t worry though, masa harina is easily found in most grocery stores.
 Check the baking aisle near the flours and you’ll likely find a big bag hiding out.
 If your store doesn’t stock the large bags, check in the specialty flours.